|Router Security||Firmware Updates||

 There are a number of ways that the owner of a router can learn about the availability of new firmware.

-I have seen three different approaches for updating the firmware.
+I have seen two different approaches for manually updating router firmware.

 The worst approach requires you to download a file to your computer, and then upload it to the router.
 I call this is the worst approach because it requires the most work.
 I have also seen instances where the downloaded file was compressed and needed to be uncompressed, a fact not explained by the vendor.
 I have also seen the download include multiple files, only one of which was supposed to be uploaded to the router.
 Needless to say, this wasn't explained either.

 A far better approach is where the router completely handles the update.
-The router owner says to upgrade from version x to version y and the router does so without the need for files to be manually downloaded and then uploaded.
+The router owner says to upgrade from version x to version y and the router does so without the need for files to be manually downloaded to your computing device and then uploaded.
 Click a button and let it go.

-At first this sounds like a good idea, but there may be gotchas.
-For one, the router may not backup the current settings before upgrading the firmware (see below).
+As routers are evolving, more and more can self-update.
+The owner of the router can remain blissfully ignorant of the need to update the firmware or even that firmware exists.
+But, self-updating can be done well or poorly.
+For one, the router may not backup the current settings before upgrading the firmware.
 Then too, you have scheduling issues.
 It can be quite inconvenient for the router to reboot itself whenever it feels like it.
 And, if something all of a sudden goes wrong, you may not realize that the router just recently upgraded the firmware which may explain the new problem.

 What to do?